-Woodwind Instruments in the Orchestra
+Woodwind Instruments in the Orchestra15th November 2018

 The name ‘woodwind’ for this family of instruments refers to the wood from which these instruments were once exclusively made, as well as the need to blow air – or ‘wind’ – into them to produce a sound.